cblearn/cblearn/paper/paper.md

 like clustering, regression, or classification [e.g., @balcan2016learning; @heikinheimo2013crowd; @perrot_near-optimal_2020];
 The most frequently applied algorithms, however, are the so-called ordinal embedding algorithms [e.g., @agarwal_generalized_2007; @tamuz_adaptively_2011; @van_der_maaten_stochastic_2012; @terada_local_2014;
-@amid2015,anderton2019scaling; @ghosh2019landmark].
+@amid2015; @anderton2019scaling; @ghosh2019landmark].
-Ordinal embedding algorithms estimate a metric representation, such that the distances between embedded objects reflect the similarity comparisons and, for example, more similar objects are embedded closer together.
+Ordinal embedding algorithms estimate a metric representation, such that the distances between embedded objects reflect the similarity comparisons.
 These embedding algorithms have recently come into fashion in psychology and cognitive science to objectively quantify the perceived similarity of various stimuli
 [e.g., @haghiri_estimation_2020; @wills_toward_2009; @roads_obtaining_2019].